 Callback Mechanism in Dash:

-2. Triggering the Callback: Whenever the user interacts with the dropdowns (category-dropdown or region-dropdown), their value property changes.
-This triggers Dash to automatically call update_graphs, passing the new dropdown values as arguments.
+category-dropdownorregion-dropdown), theirvalueproperty changes.
+This triggers Dash to automatically callupdate_graphs, passing the new dropdown values as arguments. - Function Execution: The

 Key Point: